- Ph.D., Doctor of Philosophy, University of Chicago, 1983

 J. Peter Burkholder is distinguished professor emeritus of music in musicology at the Indiana University Jacobs School of Music.
 His research interests include twentieth-century music, Charles Ives, musical borrowing, American music, musical meaning, analysis, and music history pedagogy.

-He is the author of Charles Ives: The Ideas Behind the Music and All Made of Tunes: Charles Ivesand the Uses of Musical Borrowing and co-author of A History of Western Music, 9th ed., with Donald Jay Grout and Claude V. Palisca, and Norton Anthology of Western Music, 7th ed., with Claude V. Palisca.
+He is the author of Listening to Charles Ives: Variations on His America (2021), All Made of Tunes: Charles Ives and the Uses of Musical Borrowing (1995), and Charles Ives: The Ideas Behind the Music (1985), and lead author of A History of Western Music, 10th ed., with Donald Jay Grout and Claude V. Palisca, and Norton Anthology of Western Music, 8th ed., with Claude V. Palisca (2019).

 Burkholder was named an honorary member of the American Musicological Society in 2010, the youngest person to receive this award.
-In addition, he has received awards from the American Musicological Society (Alfred Einstein Award), Society for American Music (two Irving Lowens Awards), and ASCAP (two Deems Taylor Awards), as well as Danforth, Rockefeller, and American Council of Learned Societies fellowships.
+In addition, he has received awards from the American Musicological Society (Alfred Einstein Award), Society for American Music (two Irving Lowens Awards), ASCAP (two Deems Taylor Awards), and the Association for Recorded Sound Collections as well as Danforth, Rockefeller, and American Council of Learned Societies fellowships.
 At Indiana University, he has won awards from the Campus Life Division and the Commission on Multicultural Understanding for contributions to improving the campus climate and promoting understanding with regard to diversity issues.

 He has served as president, vice-president, and director-at-large of the American Musicological Society, as a board member of the College Music Society, and as president of the Charles Ives Society.